A Comprehensive Guide to CAN IDS Data & Introduction of the ROAD Dataset: CAN Basics and Attack Terminology

 \subsubsection{Suspension Attacks}

-An adversary mounting a \textit{suspension attack} needs a weakly compromised ECU, preventing it from transmitting some or all messages.
-For example, an adversary could suspend all messages on a particular safety-critical ID, thus disrupting other systems that rely on this constantly updated data.
+An adversary mounting a \textit{suspension attack} needs a weakly compromised ECU, preventing it from transmitting some or all messages \cite{cho2016fingerprinting}.
+For example, an adversary could suspend all messages on a particular safety-critical ID, thus disrupting other systems that rely on this constantly updated data. \hr{An example from the literature is provided by Cho and Shin} \cite{cho2016error}'s \hr{bus off attack, where error counting is manipulated until an ECU is disallowed from speaking.
+After this bus off attack, the ECU will not transmit its messages; hence, those AIDs would be suspended.}